swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     4. Click on **Delete this repository**.
     5. Follow the instructions to delete the repository.

+    To delete the GitHub Personal Access Token you created:

+    1. Go to your GitHub **Settings** at the top right of the page.
+    2. Click on **Developers settings** in the left sidebar.
+    3. Click on **Personal access tokens** in the left sidebar and then on **Tokens (classic)**.
+    4. Find the Personal Access Token you created for this guide.
+    5. Click on the **Delete** button next to it.
+    6. Follow the instructions to delete the token.

 === ":simple-gitlab: GitLab"

     To delete the GitLab repository you created: